 Take the piece for your pocket and press in half, wrong sides together on the 9″ length.
 Your finished piece should be 4 1/2″ X 19″

 Add any embellishments to the front of the packet.
 In this example I used velvet ric rac from American Crafts- yummy stuff!

-Place the exterior of the packet, right side down on top of the pocket piece.
+Place the exterior of the personal progress packet, right side down on top of the pocket piece.
 Pay attention to where the embellishments are- they should be on the left side of the packet.
 Finally, lay the felt piece on top of everything.
 Pin around the edges.

 The final step before we get ready to sew, is to place one of our ribbons between the layers.
 Line it up with the top of the pocket, make sure it’s tucked inside and won’t get caught in any of the seams.

-Sew around the entire packet, using a 1/2″ seam allowance.
+Sew around the entire personal progress packet, using a 1/2″ seam allowance.
 Try to catch the felt along at least one short side and one long side to help hold it in place (it will be a scant amount that gets caught, but it makes turning easier.)
 Leave an opening along the bottom for turning (marked by the arrows).
 Clip all the corners and turn.